aisuresh/Health-Record-ETL-Big-Data/README.md

 ![](screenshots/spark-job-submit.JPG)

-The Spark UI to view spark job history
+Navigate to Spark UI page to view spark job history:

 ![](screenshots/spark-ui.JPG)

-The results are stored in Hive
+The calculate average results are persist in Hive.

+## REST API

 ### API to access results stored in Hive